 Women's Rights Fund Partners in Occupied Palestinian Territory (OPT)

-The Women's Rights Fund currently partners with four grassroots women’s rights organisations in Occupied Palestinian Territory (OPT).
+The Women's Rights Fund currently partners with seven grassroots women’s rights organisations in Occupied Palestinian Territory (OPT).

 All Women's Rights Fund partners in Occupied Palestinian Territory have been severely impacted by the ongoing violence and lack of supplies.